polyfy/polylith/readme.md

 ## Continuous integration

 How this repository sets up its own continuous integration and deployment is described [here](doc/ci-and-deployment.md).
+In this document we will look at the general setup of CI.

 When setting up continuous integration, we sometimes want to keep track of changes per project.
 To support this we need to add tag patterns for the projects we want to build, e.g.: